 The Accommodation Panel’s objectives fall within the WYSE Travel Confederation’s Four Pillars.
 The Four Pillars represent the value proposition to our members; Trading, Research, Education and Advocacy opportunities.

 - Trading: provide our members with new business partners.
 How?
 Opportunities to meet with buyers and sellers of accommodation at our events.

 - Research: to help our members grow their business by making informed decisions based.
 How?
 Providing members with industry intelligence and market research in the form of primary data looking at both consumer research and industry benchmarking.

-- Education: to keep our members up to date on the latest trends, best practices and business opportunites through educational opportunties.
+- Education: to keep our members up to date on the latest trends, best practices and business opportunities through educational opportunities.
 How?
-Deliver on and off-line educational opportunties through seminars, workshops, webinars and news posts.
+Deliver on and off-line educational opportunities through seminars, workshops, webinars and news posts.

-- Advocacy: to provide our members and the industry as a whole with a unfied voice on issues within the accommodation sector and the youth travel industry as a whole.
-How: By delivering a range of initiatives that members can get engaged in and by speaking with a unfied voice from a position of knowledge.
+- Advocacy: to provide our members and the industry as a whole with a unified voice on issues within the accommodation sector and the youth travel industry as a whole.
+How: By delivering a range of initiatives that members can get engaged in and by speaking with a unified voice from a position of knowledge.

 Trading: meet new business partners at our events